IanDCarroll/fsla/README.md

 Once you've gotten about half-way through that, "No more training do you require.
 Already know you, that which you need."
 Proceed to getting set up with git and GitHub.

 If you have any questions about how to do something in the command line, go to google and search it.
 For example, suppose you forget how to make a new folder with the command line, start by searching `terminal make a new folder`.
 It won't give you a perfect answer immediately.
 You will have to be calm, aware and patient with yourself.
-And you must remember to _read what you look at!_.
-Googling is a skill in and of itself.
+And you must remember to _read what you look at!_ Googling is a skill in and of itself.
 But you can find out a lot this way.

 "For my ally is the google search, and a powerful ally it is!" -Some wise old puppet